-Take Spectrum for example.
-You can get cable TV for as cheap as $30 a month when you bundle with internet and home phone service.
-The total cost of your bill for all three bundled services would be cheaper than purchasing cable TV by itself from some other providers.
-Now that's what we call a deal!
-There's no need to go through the hassle of paying three separate bills every month, when you could just bundle them on one bill AND save at the same time.
-If you already have an internet provider that you love but you still want to experience the perks of a bundle, check out DIRECTV.
-This provider partners with most major internet providers, so you can keep the high-speed internet service you love, get all of your favorite TV networks, and save!
+Take Spectrum, for example.
+You can get cable TV for cheap when you package internet, TV, and home phone service together.
+The total cost of your bill for all three bundled services would be cheaper than purchasing cable TV by itself from some other provider.
+There's no need to go through the hassle of paying three separate bills every month when you could just bundle them on one bill AND save at the same time.

 Can I Find a Cheap Cable TV Plan?

 There's no need to break the bank just to get television.
 Plenty of providers offer cheap cable TV packages, so you can save your money for what really matters.
-Check out Spectrum's Triple Play bundles.
-When you bundle with internet and home phone services, you can get TV and internet for as little as $30 a month for each.
-DIRECTV also offers affordable plans.
-You can get over 155 channels for just $35 a month.
-If you cut out just a few Starbucks and late night froyo trips every month, you could use the savings on hours of priceless entertainment!
+Check out Spectrum's packages.
+When you bundle with internet and home phone services, you can get TV and internet for pretty cheap.

-Many cord cutters opt for online streaming services to save money on TV.
-But in reality, those cord cutters often end up spending more money than they would for a cable TV package.
+Many cord-cutters opt for online streaming services to save money on TV.
+But in reality, those cord-cutters often end up spending more money than they would for a cable TV package.
 To get all of your favorite shows and networks, you would probably need to get subscriptions from multiple streaming services.
-Add up the combined costs of Hulu, Netflix, and Sling TV, and you're at about $40.
-For the same price, you could get a DIRECTV package with over 155 channels and thousands of on demand titles to access on the go.
+Add up the combined costs of Hulu, Netflix, and Sling TV, and you start to exceed the cost of a traditional satellite or cable TV plan.
+For the same price, you could get a Spectrum package or DIRECTV service with much more programming.
 Why limit yourself to just a few networks and deal with the hassle of paying for multiple streaming services?

 With a cable, fiber, or satellite TV package, Drew will have access to all of his favorite networks in one place.
-No need to sign up for 4 different streaming services to get the shows that he wants.
+No need to sign up for four different streaming services to get the shows that he wants.
 He's covered with a single TV package.
-Thanks to amazing DVR equipment like the DIRECTV Genie, Drew can record all of his favorite shows and movies, even if the shows air at the same time.
+Thanks to amazing DVR equipment, like the DIRECTV Gemini box, Drew can record all of his favorite shows and movies, even if the shows air at the same time.
 And, he can fast forward through all of those boring commercials.
-This also means that he'll never have to miss a season premiere or new episode of the Bachelor while he's on the road.
+This also means that he'll never have to miss a season premiere or new episode of his favorite shows while he's on the road.
 Drew can even watch his recordings or live TV on his tablet from the comfort of the hotel room.
-Many TV providers also offer On Demand options that give you access to thousands of free titles to watch, so movie night will be a breeze.
+Many TV providers also offer On-Demand options that give you access to thousands of free titles to watch, so movie night will be a breeze.
 The only problem he'll have will be choosing something to watch from all those titles!

 Top 10 Most Watched NFL Teams By State